bytebutcher/decoder-plus-plus/README.md

 ## Contribute

-Feel free to open a new ticket for feature request or bugs.
+Feel free to open a new ticket for feature requests or bugs.
 Also don't hesitate to issue a pull-request for new features/plugins.

 Thanks to
 * Tim Menapace (RIPEMD160, KECCAK256)